-3 rd Grade Quarter 4 Weeks Days INSTRUCTIONAL READING FOCUS ACADEMIC WRITING AND ESSENTIAL CONTENT 38-39 8 Unit 6 - (Week 4) TEXT-BASED WRITING PROMPT: Reading/Writing Workshop: • Butterflies Big and Small Purpose: Informative/Explanatory Literature Anthology Main Selection: • Alligators and Crocodiles Literature Anthology Paired Selection: • The Monkey and the Crocodile Multimedia: • Egg Hunt in the Everglades: Collecting Alligator Prompt: Learning about animals can help you respect them.
-Write an informative/explanatory essay to Eggs Instructional Focus Standards: Comprehension Mini-Lessons explain why it is important to respect animals and how people can protect them from harm.
-Use evidence from sources to support your answer.
-LAFS.3.RI.3.7 Text Features 6/6 Genre: Expository Text Use information gained from illustrations (e.g., maps, photographs) and the words in a text to demonstrate understate understanding of a word or phrase.
-LAFS.3.RI.3.8 Compare and Contrast 4/4 Comprehension Skill: Text Structure Describe the logical connection between particular sequence (3) LAFS.3.W.1.2 Write informative/explanatory texts to examine a topic and convey ideas and information clearly.(3) a.
-Introduce a topic and group related information together; include illustrations when useful to aiding comprehension. b.
+3 rd Gr 3 rd Grade Quarter 4 Weeks · · · ACADEMIC WRITING AND ESSENTIAL CONTENT 38-39 8 Unit 6 - (Week 4) TEXT-BASED WRITING PROMPT: Reading/Writing Workshop: Purpose: Informative/Explanatory Butterflies Big and Small Literature Anthology Main Selection: Alligators and Crocodiles Literature Anthology Paired Selection: The Monkey and the Crocodile Multimedia: Egg Hunt in the Everglades: Collecting Alligator Eggs Instructional Focus Standards: Topic: Animals and You Prompt: Learning about animals can help you respect them.
+Write an informative/explanatory essay to explain why it is important to respect animals and how people can protect them from harm.
+Use evidence from sources to support CLUSTER 1: KEY IDEAS AND DETAILS LAFS.3.RI.1.1 Clarify Information 7/7 Comprehension Strategy: Reread Ask and answer such questions to demonstrate understanding of a text, referring explicitly to the text as the basis for the answers.
+(2) your answer.
+LAFS.3.W.1.2 Write informative/explanatory texts to examine a topic and convey ideas and information clearly.(3) a.
+Introduce a topic and group related information together; include illustrations when useful to aiding comprehension.
+CLUSTER 2: CRAFT AND STRUCTURE LAFS.3.L.3.4.a Meaning of Unknown Words 5/5 Vocabulary Strategy: Context Clues Use sentence-level context as a clue to the meaning of a word or phrase.
+(2) b.
 Develop the topic with facts, definitions, and details. c.
 Use linking words and phrases (e.g., also, another, and, more, but) to connect ideas with categories of information. d.
 Provide a concluding statement or section.
-OR- Digital Writing Project: Publishing Ideas: Class Poetry Book Alphabet Book Reflective Entries based on the School Year Advice for Next Year's Students Compile a Portfolio of the Student's Work Explaining Why Each Piece is Significant Digital Format Ideas: Paper Slide Video PowerPoint Stapleless Mini-Book from ReadWriteThink.org Video Commercial A Brochure through Microsoft Publisher
+CLUSTER 3: INTEGRATION OF KNOWLEDGE AND IDEAS LAFS.3.RI.3.7 Text Features 6/6 Genre: Expository Text Use information gained from illustrations (e.g., maps, photographs) and the words in a text to demonstrate understanding of the text (e.g., where, when, why, and how key events occur).
+(2) LAFS.3.RI.3.8 Compare and Contrast 4/4 Comprehension Skill: Text Structure Describe the logical connection between particular sentences and paragraphs in a text (e.g., comparison, cause/effect, first/second/third in a sequence (3) OR- Digital Writing Project: Publishing Ideas: Class Poetry Book Alphabet Book Reflective Entries based on the School Year Advice for Next Year's Students Compile a Portfolio of the Student's Work Explaining Why Each Piece is Significant Digital Format Ideas: Paper Slide Video PowerPoint Stapleless Mini-Book from ReadWriteThink.org Video Commercial A Brochure through Microsoft Publisher

-\The amount of time provided for each unit/topic is a recommendation, and may be adjusted by grade-level PLC's based on student achievement data.

-\Focus Areas - Students should spend the large majority of their time on the major work of the grade.
+The amount of time provided for each unit/topic is a recommendation, and may be adjusted by grade-level PLC's based on student achievement data.
+Focus Areas - Students should spend the large majority of their time on the major work of the grade.
 Supporting work and, where appropriate, additional work can engage students in the major work of the grade. (retrieved from achievethecore.org)